 - Parking tickets must be taken or mailed to the Parking Services Office for disposition upon receipt of the citation.

-- After 72 hours, a ticket is considered past due and it will block your account, if you are a student.
+- After 72 hours, a ticket is considered past due and a hold will be placed on the student account.
 Until such time as the fine is paid the student cannot enroll for future courses or obtain a transcript of academic work completed at Radford University.
 All unpaid fines of employees will be referred to the Virginia Department of Taxation for collection, an external collection agency or to the Payroll Office to garnish wages.

 - If payment is not received in the Parking Services Office within 10 calendar days of ticket issuance a $15.00 late fee will be assessed.